I-64 Wildlife Corridor, Alexandra Pierschalla

 Why Urban Nature?

 As the Earth becomes more developed, with rapidly expanding megacities and the increased conversion of land to urban use, the human race faces challenges like global climate change, pollution, and loss of biodiversity.
-We have an opportunity and an obligation to create cities that are healthier for people, wildlife, and plants.
-Through art, I hope to raise awareness about ways we can experience and support the nature around us — whether it exists in our city, suburb, or small town.
+We have an opportunity and an obligation to create places that are healthier for people, wildlife, and plants.

 About